PriyankaNBandaru/Weather_Swift/README.md

 # UI:

 The view for the app is contained within storyboard and is handled by  [ViewController.swift].The view updates on a swipe to right/left and displays the Weather for respective cities.

+The view is drawn using the auto loayout constraints set in the storyboard.

+#Limitations:

+The background images can be animated with the help of UIAnimation.

+The timer time can be passes dynamically by setting it in Info.plist file.